 Hurricane Irma Disaster Relief

 Collier County received a direct hit from Hurricane Irma, the largest hurricane to ever hit Florida.
-Major damage has been done to Marco Island, Goodland, Golden Gate, East Naples, and Immokalee as well as the City of Naples and Greater Naples.
-This massive storm has claimed at least 34 lives in Florida, two in Collier County, and this number is expected to rise.
-Hurricane Irma has left more than 130,000 still without power and air conditioning in sweltering heat and caused extensive structural and water damage and downed trees.
-Sewer lines are broken and sewage in bubbling up into the streets.
-Water shortages are looming.
-In Collier County, the residential damage is estimated at $24 million, the business damage is estimated at 7.4 million and 19 homes have been condemned as total losses.
+Major damage has been done to Marco Island, Everglades, Chokoloskee, Goodland, Golden Gate, East Naples, and Immokalee as well as the City of Naples and Greater Naples.
+This massive storm has claimed at least 34 lives in Florida, two in Collier County.
+Hurricane Irma left hundreds of thousands without power and air conditioning in sweltering heat and caused extensive structural and water damage and downed trees.
+In Collier County, $64 million has been spent on recovery efforts to date, 42,000 in Collier have gotten some form of housing help (rent, hotel stays) 256 people were approved for FEMA trailers and over 4 million cubic yards of debris were removed.
+The cost to replace sand on our beaches that were wiped away in the storm is estimated to be $35 million.

-If you would like to make a grant to the Collier Comes Together Disaster Relief Fund or to other nonprofit organizations for recovery efforts through your donor advised fund, please contact Ann Hughes at 239.649.5000 or email@example.com.
+If you would like more information about the Collier Comes Together Disaster Relief Fund, please contact the Community Foundation at 239.649.5000 or email@example.com.

 Thank you for your continued support of the Community Foundation of Collier County